Can Pool Salt Cells Be Rebuilt? Complete Repair Guide

 A properly rebuilt cell should last 3-5 years with proper maintenance.
 Follow these practices to maximize longevity:

-- Clean cell every 3 months with 10:1 water-to-muriatic acid solution
+- Clean cell every 3 months with 20:1 water-to-muriatic acid solution (or per manufacturer specifications) - always add acid to water, never water to acid

 - Run system only when necessary - avoid over-chlorination